-See the serial tag on the side of the unit for electrical specifications or refer to the electrical schematics at the end of this manual.
+See the serial tag on the side of the unit, or Specifications section, for electrical specifications or refer to the electrical schematics at the end of this manual.

-Caution Connect the incubator to a grounded, dedicated circuit.
+Caution Connect the incubator to a grounded dedicated circuit only.
 The power cord connector is the mains disconnect device for the incubator.
-Position the incubator so the unit can be easily disconnected. ▲
+Position the unit to allow unobstructed access to the power cord so that it can be easily disconnected in case of an emergency. ▲